-- 12 Notice of presidential primary; sample ballots.
-Provides standards to ensure proper public notice of the presidential primary and distribution of sample ballots. - 13 Reimbursement of election expenses.
-Establishes a procedure for local governments to be reimbursed for their costs to administer the presidential primary.
-Funds for the reimbursement would be appropriated at a future date, subject to a budget request made by the secretary of state.
+- Notice of presidential primary; sample ballots.
+Provides standards to ensure proper public notice of the presidential primary election and distribution of sample ballots. - 13 Reimbursement of election expenses.
+Establishes a procedure for local governments to be reimbursed for their costs to administer the presidential primary election.
+Funds for the reimbursement would be appropriated at a future date.